-Because of the very nature of the site and for obvious reasons, safe guards have to be put in place for the unexpected.
+Because of the very nature of the site and for obvious reasons, safeguards have to be put in place for the unexpected.
 A petro-chemical blast can be every bit as devastating as a bomb explosion so this called for the installation of a specialist Blast Mitigation Film.
-Lustalux duly obliged by installing a mixture of 200 micron clear safety film and 200 micron combination solar control window film.
-In addition to this we also installed a “catch bar” system involving cleats bolted to the window frames which were connected by strong marine ropes spanning each pane of glass.
+Lustalux duly obliged by installing a mixture of 200-micron clear safety film and 200-micron combination solar control window film.
+In addition to this, we also installed a “catch bar” system involving cleats bolted to the window frames which were connected by strong marine ropes spanning each pane of glass.
 These would act as extra protection, as a sheet of glass with film applied and subjected to a blast could potentially be an extremely dangerous flying object.

-- Spontaneous Glass Breakage
+- Dealing With Spontaneous Breakage

 Because like most materials subjected to the ravages of both IR and UV light this type of window film has an effective life span of around ten years and is normally warrantied for that length of time by the film manufacturers.